Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 I hope you've learned a couple of things, and you've enjoyed your reading.

-I would to thank [Andy Balaam][andy] for the reviews and the feedback!
+I would like to thank [Andy Balaam][andy] for the reviews and the feedback!

 [defy]: https://dygma.com/pages/defy
 [Element]: https://element.io/